iris-edu/gmv/README.md

      src/
        gmv_generalized.py
-           - a Python version of the  original MATLAB GMV code that was originally used in GMV production.
-Calling the code with  -h  displays a list of options available to tune GMV production.
+           - This is the main GMV production code.
+It is a Python version of the original MATLAB code used in GMV production.
+Calling the code with  -h  optoin displays a list of other options available to tune GMV production.
 It also provides test examples to run.

        gmv_param.py
-           - a Python file that contains all the parameters available for configuring GMV production.
-All parameter definitions must follow Python rules.
-Each parameter group is commented for clarification.
+           - A Python file that contains all GMV parameters.
+You could modify to customize GMV production.
+All parameter definitions in this file must follow Python rules.
+Each parameter group in this file is commented for clarification.

        - gmv_utils.py—
-           - a Python utility library used by the main script.
+           - A Python utility library used by the main script.

     CHANGES.txt
-       - a text file containing the history of changes to this bundle
+       - A text file containing the history of changes to this bundle.

     INSTALL.txt
-       - installation notes
+       - The installation notes

     README.md
-       - this file
+       - This file

  INSTALLATION: